the-teachingRSE-project/competencies/competencies.md

 The RSE should be able to distribute their code on their domain/language specific distribution platforms.
 This almost always encompasses handling/documenting dependencies with other packages/libraries.
-It sometimes requires knowledge of using build systems to enable interoperability with other systems.
+It sometimes requires knowledge of using build or package management systems to enable interoperability with other projects.
 In terms of usability and needs of the user community the RSE should be able to decide whether a library or a framework is the right type of program to build and distribute.